LogtalkDotOrg/logtalk.org/_pages/rationale.md

 ### Protocols (interfaces)

 Protocols are first-class entities in Logtalk.
-Being able to define a protocol (or interface) and provide multiple implementations is one of the most basic features for an encapsulation mechanisms.
-Protocols are also a key part of most design patterns in software engineering.
+Being able to define a protocol (or interface) and provide multiple implementations is key for most design patterns in software engineering and one of the most basic features for an encapsulation mechanisms.
 Its absence in module systems twists practice and leads to non scalable, brittle solutions.

 The current and recommended practice with Prolog modules is that *exported* predicates should not clash and to prefer `use_module/1` directives over `use_module/2` directives or explicit module qualification.
 These recommendations are as convenient (specially for new users) as they are problematic.
 The first consequence, is that modules, as encapsulation units, are in practice only there to prevent clashes between *private* predicates.
 But there isn't any central authority for modules.
 Nor is reasonable to expect or demand that programmers all over the world sync before deciding the names of exported predicates when releasing a public module library.
 Users may also find that newly released libraries clash with their own modules.
 The preference for `use_module/1` directives also means that adding a new exported predicate to a module library can cause a module conflict and thus break existing applications that, necessarily, don't use the new predicate.
 A common symptom (and workaround) for these issues is prefixing exported module predicates with an abbreviation of the module name to prevent clashes (see e.g. the `ordsets`, `random`, or `rbtrees` modules).